JRavi2/Chat-Analyzer/README.md

 To know about the options run the command:
 `python chat_analyzer --help`

-*NOTE - This program has only been tested on Python3
+*NOTE - This program has only been tested on Python3.6, and currently works for Whatsapp chat exports only :'(